Skip to content

 • IRS Publication 5709 — A Step-by-Step Guide to Creating a Written Information Security Plan: a template-based guide updated in April 2024 specifically to help smaller practices build compliant WISPs

 Together, these publications define the IRS WISP example framework that every compliant tax preparer should follow.
-See also our deeper analysis of IRS WISP requirements and the full breakdown of what a Written Information Security Plan must contain.
+See also our deeper analysis of IRS WISP requirements for tax professionals and the full breakdown of what a Written Information Security Plan must contain.

 Tax Preparer Data Security: By the Numbers